admin-shell-io/smt-semantic-models/io.admin-shell.idta.batterypass.carbon_footprint/README.md

 This namespace is reserved for the Submodel Template Specification (SMT)  IDTA-02035-3 Digital Battery Passport - Part 3: Product Carbon Footprint

-This SMT is derived from IDTA-02023 Version 1.0 Carbon Footprint
+This SMT is derived from IDTA-02023 Version 1.0 Carbon Footprint, urn:samm:io.admin-shell.idta.carbon_footprint:1.0.0#

 The battery passport consists of the following 7 parts: